samuel-bohman/my-personal-website/content/home/about.md

 # About me

-My name is Samuel Bohman and I am studying for my doctoral degree in computer science at Stockholm University.
+I am studying for my doctoral degree at Stockholm University in the department of Computer and Systems Sciences.
 I primarily rely on R as my data science workbench.
-However, I am constantly expanding my toolset with new languages and technologies.
-Currently I have my eyes on Python and GPU accelerated machine learning with NVIDIA Cuda.

 This is my personal website where you will find blog posts, articles, projects, and tutorials.

 {{< figure src="http://www.codewars.com/users/samuel303/badges/micro" link="https://www.codewars.com/users/samuel303">}}